guillemborrell/pyledger/README.md

 creating accounts, adding currency to any account, checking the balance and transfer some amount.

-A smart contract is an application, therefore a smart contract is code.
+A smart contract is an application, so you need to code to create one.
 In Pyledger you can implement your smart contract in Python.
 In a few words, a smart contract in PyLedger is a function that uses the Builder class